“How To Get Over Someone Who Broke Your Heart” – yourself included.

 And this is what I learned…

-- Don’t ever seek an explanation from the person who broke your heart Ever.
+- Don’t ever seek an explanation from the person who broke your heart.
+Ever.
 This rule can never be broken.

 I was NOT the victim here.
 Remember – Your boundaries and tolerations go hand-in-hand.
-You will only tolerate people who treat you no worse than you’re ALREADY treating yourself.
-My problem was that I was allowing the good intentions of others (because we had history, they were related to me, I knew they weren’t a “bad” person, they were nice to other people, etc.), to fog my vision in regard to the hurtful dysfunctionality of their actions.
+You will only tolerate people who treat you no worse than you are ALREADY treating yourself.
+My problem was that I was allowing the good intentions of others (because we had a history, they were related to me, I knew they weren’t a “bad” person, they were nice to other people, etc.), to fog my vision in regard to the hurtful dysfunctionality of their actions.

 How does intention hold ANY merit if it negates ACTION?
 We need to stop giving perceived intention so much power.

 BOTTOM LINE: I was plagued with guilt and surrounded by people who although may not have been “bad people,” they were bad for me.
-They weighed me down, made me feel like loving me was hard, were toxic, and extremely negative.

 So… I snapped.

 I gave up.
 I surrendered to the relational defeat.
 I surrendered to the never-realized dream of superficial perfection.
-I surrendered to not being chosen, to not being heard, not being “right,”not being popular, and not “winning.”
+I surrendered to not being chosen, to not being heard, not being “right,” not being popular, and not “winning.”
 I said to myself, “These people will never be who they either initially presented themselves to be or who blood ties and fairy tales dictate that they are SUPPOSED to be.
 I lost.
 I’m dropping out of this dysfunctional nightmare.
 I’m done.”

-And the moment that I surrendered to defeat and took that “L,” was the moment that the universe showed me what I had really won in the process of that loss…
+And the moment that I surrendered to defeat and took that “L,” that was the moment the universe showed me what I had really won in the process of that loss.

-I moved to a different city, changed my number and went totally off the grid (I’m not saying that this is what you have to do, this is just what I personally did).
+I moved to a different city, changed my number and went totally off the grid (I’m not saying that this is what you have to do, this is just what I did).
 People thought I had gone completely off the deep end.
 And who doesn’t love to keep tabs on a perceived train wreck?
-I ignored it all because for once in my life… I didn’t care.
+I ignored it all because for once in my life, I didn’t care.

 I started to feel my feelings through writing.